al1brn/geonodes/README.md

     with from_curve:
         Curve.Circle().to_mesh(profile_curve=profile).out("Circle")

+    # The best is to set the menu socket one the inputs are completed
     from_curve.node.menu = Input("From Curve", default="Simple Mesh")

     # ----------------------------------------------------------------------------------------------------
     # Same for Index switch
     # ----------------------------------------------------------------------------------------------------

+    # Each out method feeding an Index Switch node will add an entry

     curve = Curve.IndexSwitch(index=Input("Curve Index"))
     with curve: